-- 3.1 The insulation is delivered to site shrink-wrapped in polythene packs bearing the manufacturer's and product identification and batch numbers. - 3.2 The other components are delivered in the quantities and packages listed in Table 2.
+- 3.1 The insulation is delivered to site shrink-wrapped in polythene packs bearing the manufacturer's and product identification and batch numbers. - 3.2 Other components are delivered to site in the quantities and packages listed in Table 2.
 Each package carries the manufacturer's and product identification and batch number.
 The basecoat and render finish also include the BBA logo incorporating the number of this Certificate.

-Table 2 Component - supply details
+Table 2 Component supply details

 Component Quantity and packaging

-Struc-Brick Rend (mortar and face coat) 25 kg bag
+Struc-Sil 25 kg tub

+Struc-Primer 15 kg tub

 Structherm HP14 High Polymer Basecoat 25 kg bag

 Reinforcing mesh 50 by 1 m rolls

-Mechanical Fixings boxed by the manufacturer
+Mechanical fixings boxed by the manufacturer